expressjs/expressjs.com/CONTRIBUTING.md

 - Korean

-Therefore we can no longer accept community translations for these languages, except for corrections to the existing translations.
+Therefore we can no longer accept community translations for these languages, except for corrections to the existing translations and updates to align with changes or additions to the English documentation.

-We welcome contributions of translations into other languages, following the procedure below.
+To contribute a translation into another language, following the procedure below.

 Follow these steps: